Kryvyi Rih: Industrialisation and collectivisation

 In line with Stalin's plans for break-neck industrialisation, in 1931 the foundation of the Kryvyi Rih Metallurgical Plant, the future Kryvorizhstal, was laid.
 The first blast furnace of the metallurgical works produced steel three years later.
 The city grew rapidly.
-In the surrounding countryside, industrialisation was accompanied the collectivisation of agriculture.
+In the surrounding countryside, industrialisation was accompanied by the collectivisation of agriculture.
 The dispossession of the peasants and the confiscation of their harvests induced the Holodomor or Great Famine of 1932–33.

 By 1941, at over 200,000, the population of the industrial city had increased almost tenfold.

-Nazi occupation
+German occupation

-During World War II, Kryvyi Rih was occupied by the German Army from 15 August 1941 to 22 February 1944, and was administered for most of that period as part of the Reichskommissariat Ukraine.
+During World War II, Kryvyi Rih was occupied by the German Army from 15 August 1941 to 22 February 1944.
+It was administered for most of that period as part of the Reichskommissariat Ukraine.
 In advance of the Germans, industrial plant and machine operators were evacuated to Nizhny Tagil in the Urals.
 An initial toleration of Ukrainian cultural activity and propaganda by the pro-German Organization of Ukrainian Nationalists in the town ended in January and February 1942 with the arrest and execution of the leading Ukrainian activists.

-In 1939 12,745 Jews had lived in Krivoy Rog, comprising about 6 per cent of the total population.
-Those who did not succeed in leaving the city during the organized evacuation were systematically concentrated and murdered by the Nazi occupiers.
+In 1939, 12,745 Jews had lived in Krivoy Rog, comprising about 6% of the total population.
+Those who did not leave the city during the organized evacuation were systematically concentrated and murdered by the Nazi occupiers during the Holocaust.
 The first mass killing of two to three hundred by an Einsatzkommando occurred at the end of August 1941 at a brick works.
 On 14–15 October a combination of SS, German police and Ukrainian auxiliaries murdered 7,000 more at an iron ore mine.
 Children were thrown into the pits alive.

+During World War II, the Stalag 338 prisoner-of-war camp was relocated from Kietrz to Kryvyi Rih.
+The number of POWs ranged from 5,219 in May 1942 to 23,977 in September 1942, and at least 800 POWs died in the camp.
+In November 1943, the camp was moved to Voznesensk.

 Hitler had repeatedly stressed the crucial importance of this area: "The Nikopol manganese is of such importance, it cannot be expressed in words.
-Loss of Nikopol (on the Dnieper River, southwest of Zaporozhye) would mean the end of war."
+Loss of Nikopol (on the Dnieper River, today's southwest of Zaporizhzhia) would mean the end of war."
 The German bridgehead on the left bank of the Dnieper gave the German command a base in order to restore the land connection with their forces locked in the Crimea.
-During the first half of January 1944, Soviet troops made repeated attempts to eliminate the Nikopol-Krivoy Rog enemy group, but the Nikopol–Krivoy Rog Offensive did not succeed in breaking into the city until the end of February.
+During the first half of January 1944, Soviet troops made repeated attempts to eliminate the Nikopol-Krivoy Rog enemy group.
+The Nikopol–Krivoy Rog Offensive did not succeed in breaking into the city until the end of February.
 Although the greater part of city was destroyed, a special 37th Red Army detachment prevented the German demolition of the power stations in the city and the Saksahan dams.